Our goal is to share information and products that are truly helpful to renters.

 |Stream 4k quality videos||25 Mbps|

-As you can see from the table above, with 5+ Mbps speeds, you’ll be able to do the vast majority of streaming that you like!
-Flip on Netflix, watch your favorite movie or video in high-definition and you’re good to go.
+Based on the table above, with 5+ Mbps speeds, you’ll be able to stream to your heart’s content!
+Flip on Netflix, watch your favorite movie or video in high-definition, and you’re good to go.

 If you want to watch 4K videos, play video games at maximum rates, or have multiple people using the bandwidth, you’ll want to start looking into faster speeds in the 25 Mbps range or higher.

 There are many plans these days that offer speeds much greater than even 25 Mbps, with gigabit (1,000 Mbps!) plans even being common.
-Don’t look at that 25 Mbps value and think it’s a tough milestone to reach.
-High speeds are pretty commonplace today!
+Don’t look at that 25 Mbps value and think it’s a tough milestone to reach—high speeds are pretty commonplace (and more economical) today.

 2. How much internet bandwidth do I need to work from home?

-If you work from home, you’ll more than likely be spending a lot of your time at the computer, using the internet.
-Whether you’re searching the internet or answering emails throughout the day, you need to make sure to have a quality connection to get your work done consistently.
+If you work from home, you’ll more than likely be spending a lot of your time at the computer.
+Whether you’re hosting a class or answering emails, you need to make sure to have a quality connection to get your work done consistently.

 Doing the above activities don’t typically require a lot of bandwidth, so you should be fine to work from home with a fairly basic internet setup, as long as it’s reliable!
 One additional thing you may need is a virtual private network (VPN) to access some of the work you’re doing.